pmd/pmd/pmd-netbeans/README.txt

 ------------------------
 1) Start NetBeans
 2) Goto Tools --> Options
-3) Navigate to Miscelaneous section and expand PMD node
+3) Navigate to Miscelaneous section and select PMD tab
 5) Click on "Rulesets"
-6) Click "Add RuleSet" to locate the ruleset xml file you want to include
+6) Click "Add RuleSet" to locate the ruleset XML file you want to include
 7) Click "Add Rule jar" to locate the jar containing the rules
-8) Check "Include PMD standard rules" to include the rules from the pmd distribution
+8) Check "Include PMD standard rules" to include the rules from the PMD distribution
 9) Press OK to save the configuration
 10) Go to Rules to select the new rules.